Local lawmaker reacts to articles of Impeachment

 “As Commander in Chief and leader of American foreign policy, President Trump has a vested interest in rooting out corruption in countries to which we provide aid.
 This is not an abuse of power.
 It is his job,” said Congressman Murphy

 9 On Your Side reached out to Democratic Congressman G.K.
-Butterfeild for comment but we did not hear anything back.
+Butterfield for comment but we did not hear anything back.